Argentines of European descent: Latin American immigrants of European origin

-Latin Americans of predominantly European descent have arrived from countries where there is a relevant proportion of white population Chile (52.7%), Brazil (47.7% to 53%), Colombia (20% to 37%), Paraguay (20%) and in particular, Uruguay (88%).
+Latin Americans of predominantly European descent have arrived from countries where there is a relevant proportion of white population Chile (52.7% to 68%), Brazil (47.7%), Venezuela (43.6%), Colombia (20% to 37%), Paraguay (20% to 30%) and in particular, Uruguay (88% to 94%).
 Uruguayan immigrants represent a very distinct case in Argentina, for they may pass unnoticed as "foreigners".
-Uruguay received a great part of the same influx of European immigrants that changed Argentina's ethnic profile, so most Uruguayans are of European origin (estimates vary from 87.4% to 94.6%).
+Uruguay received a great part of the same influx of European immigrants that changed Argentina's ethnic profile, so most Uruguayans are of European origin.
 Uruguayans and Argentines also speak the same Spanish dialect (Rioplatense Spanish), which is heavily influenced by the intonation patterns of the Italian language's southern dialects.

 The official censuses show a slow growth in the Uruguayan-born community: 51,100 in 1970, 114,108 in 1980, and 135,406 in 1991, with a decline to 117,564 in 2001.
 Around 218,000 Uruguayans emigrated to Argentina between 1960 and 1980, however.

 Third immigratory wave from Eastern Europe (1994–2000)

 Following the fall of the Communist regimes of the Soviet Union and Eastern Europe, the governments of the Western Bloc were worried about a possible massive exodus from Eastern Europe and Russia.
 President Carlos Saúl Menem – in the political framework of the Washington Consensus – offered to receive part of that emigratory wave in Argentina.
 Accordingly, Resolution 4632/94 was enacted on 19 December 1994, allowing "special treatment" for all the applicants who wished to emigrate from the former Soviet republics.
 A total of 9,399 Eastern Europeans emigrated to Argentina from January 1994 to December 2000, and of the total, 6,720 were Ukrainians (71.5%), 1,598 were Russians (17%), 160 Romanians (1.7%), 122 Bulgarians (1.3%), 94 Armenians (1%), 150 Georgians/Moldovans/Poles (1.6%) and 555 (5.9%) traveled with a Soviet passport.

 Around 85% of the newcomers were under age 45, and 51% had a university education, so most integrated quite rapidly into Argentine society, albeit with some initial difficulties finding gainful employment.
-These also included some 200 Romanian Gypsy families that arrived in 1998, and 140 more Romanian Gypsies who migrated to Uruguay in 1999, but only to enter Argentina later by crossing the Uruguay river through Fray Bentos, Salto or Colonia.
+These also included some 200 Romanian Gypsy families that arrived in 1998, and 140 more Romanian Gypsies who migrated to Uruguay in 1999, but only to enter Argentina later by crossing the Uruguay River through Fray Bentos, Salto or Colonia.

 European immigration in Argentina has not stopped since this wave from Eastern Europe.
 According to the National Bureau of Migrations, some 14,964 Europeans have settled in Argentina (3,599 Spaniards, 1,407 Italians and 9,958 from other countries) during the period 1999–2004.
 To this figure, many of the 8,285 Americans and 4,453 Uruguayans may be added, since these countries have European-descended majorities of 75% and 87% in their populations.